Storm-battered South is again under threat. A boy swept into a drain fights for his life

 Dozens of people gathered at the school district's offices for a prayer vigil Thursday.
 They bowed their heads and closed their eyes in prayer, and they sang “Amazing Grace" together.

-Schools were closed Thursday in Rutherford and several other Tennessee counties.
+Schools were closed Thursday and Friday in Rutherford and Maury.
 In Georgia, some districts north of Atlanta canceled in-person classes or delayed start times because of storm damage overnight that included fallen trees on houses and vehicles around Clarkesville.
 No injuries were reported there.

 “We’re just trying to clean up right now and wait for the next round,” said Lynn Smith, director of the Habersham County Emergency Management Agency.